wencruz/ModuleManager/Managing-Dynamic-Modules.md

 It's targeted really towards mod developers, however I guess could be of interest to others also.

+## In a nutshell

+* If you create a mod, and you add and remove modules dynamically (as in in the Editor or Flight scenes) then please save `MM_DYNAMIC=true` in your module state.
+* If you create a mod, and you add modules to parts with MM or in the LOADING scene, and you want to know when your module is added a vessel from a pre-existing save, check for `MM_REINITIALIZE=true` in `OnLoad` for your module.
+* If you have state that changes over the lifetime of a vessel, and you want to know when your mod has been deleted and reinstalled, check for `MM_RESTORED=true` in `OnLoad` for your module.

 ## The problem

 With module manager 2.1.0 and above, there's much better support for adding and removing modules to parts.
 Before this you would have some issues with save games.